wagood/laralist/README.md

 * [Discountify](https://github.com/safemood/discountify) is a Laravel package designed for managing dynamic discounts with custom conditions.
 It allows you to create flexible and powerful discounting strategies, easily defining conditions and applying percentage-based discounts to enhance your e-commerce application.

+* [Dismissibles for Laravel](https://github.com/rellix999/dismissibles-for-laravel) package for easily managing the visibility of your recurring, dismissible objects like popups/notifications/modals on the backend.
+This package does not include frontend components, so it's compatible with any frontend you can use.

 * [Docgen for Laravel Facade](https://github.com/irazasyed/docgen) Streamline your Laravel package development with automatic facade documentation using Docgen for Laravel Facade.
 * Laravel [Domain Driven Design DDD](https://github.com/thejano/laravel-domain-driven-design "Laravel Domain Driven Design") is a software development approach that emphasizes understanding and modeling the business domain.
 The goal is to create software that aligns with the needs of the business and is easier to maintain.
 [DOC](https://ddd.thejano.com/guide/)